ashik4715/ts-journal/README.md

-# Boilerplate Code for Typescript with Vuets-journal
+# A Boilerplate Code for Typescript with Vue

-A Boilerplate Code for Typescript with Vue.
+Project "ts-journal" contains a sample boilerplate code for typescript with Vue.

 ## How to Install